 The first episode of Good Morning, Miss Bliss has a character ask if she's speaking with Miss Bliss, or her evil twin.
-This is a reference of The Parent Trap.
+This is a reference to Hayley Mills' appearance in The Parent Trap.

 Dawson Casting: Averted.
 The actors playing the main characters match their ages, though Screech may have skipped a grade or two somewhere.
 It's most noticeable in the Miss Bliss episodes when he's a full head shorter than everyone else in the grade.